Cleft lip and palateCleft palate; Craniofacial defect

 Continued follow-up may be needed with speech therapists and orthodontists.

 Most babies will heal without problems.
-How your child will look after healing depends on the severity of the defect.
+How your child will look after healing depends on the severity of their condition.
 Your child might need another surgery to fix the scar from the surgery wound.

 Children who had a cleft palate repair may need to see a dentist or orthodontist.
-The teeth may need to be corrected as they come in.
+Their teeth may need to be corrected as they come in.

 Hearing problems are common in children with cleft lip or palate.
-Your child should have a hearing test early on, and it should be repeated over time.
+Your child should have a hearing test at an early age, and it should be repeated over time.

 Your child may still have problems with speech after the surgery.
 This is caused by muscle problems in the palate.
 Speech therapy will help your child.